Hepatitis A Virus Test

 IgM anti-HAV antibodies

-indicate a recent infection with hepatitis A virus.
+mean a recent infection with hepatitis A virus.
 IgM anti-HAV antibodies

 generally can be detected in the blood as early as 2 weeks after the initial